pederhaag/spring-mtxml-api/README.md

 # spring-mtxml-api
 This is a web service / api built with Spring.
 The functionality mirrors the [mtxml repository](https://github.com/pederhaag/mtxml).
-The mtxml on the other hand provides deployment into AWS.
+The mtxml-repository on the other hand provides deployment into AWS.

 On the backend a MySQL database is initialized with content description of single tags, including constructed regular expressions used in parsing.
 This initialization is relatively heavy, but is only performed at startup.